Att4n0/Treinos-Python-2/README.md

 Python development exercises completed alongside the second part of the Alura Back-End course.

-The course focuses primarily on the project split between the "Sabor-Express" and "OO - Sabor Express" folders.
+The course focuses primarily on the "OO - Sabor Express" folder.
-The former covers the development of a restaurant listing application, while the latter addresses the creation of classes, objects, and other elements that support the program's functionality.
+Inside, you will find a "modelos" file, including classes and other useful resources, that are used in the main apllication, "app.py".

 Lastly, the "Treinos e Atividades" folder includes a few small training exercises unrelated to the main project.